Costs and Payments

 During summer, as in fall and spring, students are not dropped for failure to pay fees.
 Make sure to drop courses when there has been a change of plans.
 Failure to drop courses can result in students being billed and graded for courses.

 All fees and outstanding obligations from previous semesters must be paid in full prior to registering for Summer Session.
-Fees may be paid in person at the cashier's window in the Bruce Pitman Center, or a personal check or money order may be mailed to:
+Fees may be paid in person at the cashier's window in the Bruce Pitman Center with a check or debit card.
+A personal check or money order may be mailed to:

 875 Perimeter Drive, MS 4250